 The construction project resulted in an increase of the Welding Technology and Welding Engineering Technology laboratory spaces to approximately 22,600 square feet.
 Laboratory facilities comprised of seven (7) individual, specialized spaces with the latest welding industry equipment and technology, are dedicated to practical hands-on education at all levels of the Ferris welding programs.
 Classroom resources for lecture discussion now include both a 60-seat room and a tiered 82-seat facility dedicated for theoretical welding education.
 Both classrooms have desktop electrical power for laptop computer use.

-Ferris provides several welding instructional areas including laboratories dedicated to welding skill development, inspection, mechanical testing, robotics and laser processing, resistance welding and material preparation/fabrication.
-Students are able to utilize the latest welding equipment technology that industry has to offer.
-The core welding courses are taught by professional faculty with over 90 combined years of teaching experience at Ferris State.
-The required technical-related courses in material science, electronics and machine tool are taught by faculty specialists in those departments.
+The core WELD prefix welding courses are taught by professional faculty with over 115 combined years of teaching experience at Ferris State.
+Required technical-related courses, for both the Welding Technology and Welding Engineering Technology degrees, in material science, electronics and manufacturing are taught by faculty specialists in those departments.

 Program and Student Recognition